What is the Textiles Action Network?

 As appetite for action from the industry increases, the Textiles Action Network is bringing together businesses, government, and citizens across the globe in world-leading initiatives to transform the landscape of the industry.
-Working collaboratively yet independently, nations set up their own national action plans, tailored to the local context, share best practice and knowledge, and work towards one simple international goal – to create a circular economy for fashion and textiles.
+Working collaboratively yet independently, nations set up their own national action plans, tailored to the local context, share best practice and knowledge, and work towards one shared ambition – to create a circular economy for fashion and textiles.

 HOW DOES IT WORK?

 The Textiles Action Network is aligned with the Ellen MacArthur Foundation’s global vision of a circular economy for fashion where products ‘are used more, are made to be made again, and are made from safe and recycled or renewable inputs.’

 > More reused clothing is sold than new